imbo/imbo/docs/installation/event_listeners.rst

             // ...
         ];

     The Doctrine adapter is an alternative for storing both metadata and variation data.
 This adapter uses the `Doctrine Database Abstraction Layer <http://www.doctrine-project.org/projects/dbal.html>`_.
 When using this adapter you need to create the required tables in the RDBMS first, as specified in the :ref:`database-setup` section.
-Note that you can either pass a PDO instance (as the ``pdo`` parameter) or specify connection details.
 Example usage:

     .. code-block:: php